syncfusion/flutter-widgets/packages/syncfusion_flutter_maps/README.md

 ![maps marker](https://cdn.syncfusion.com/content/images/Flutter/pub_images/maps_images/map_marker.png)

+**Marker alignment** - Marker can be aligned in various alignment positions based on its coordinate point.

 **Shape selection** - Select a shape in order to highlight that area on a map.
 You can use the callback for doing any action during shape selection.

 ![maps selection](https://cdn.syncfusion.com/content/images/Flutter/pub_images/maps_images/map_selection.png)